Reading Between the Lines: Modeling User Behavior and Costs in AI-Assisted Programming: System Description

 \section{\copilot System Description}

-To better understand how code recommendation systems influence the effort of programming, we focus on \ghcp, a popular and representative example of this class of tools. \copilot \footnote{The version of Copilot that this manuscript refers to is Copilot as of August 2022.} is based on a Large Language Model (LLM) and assists programmers inside an IDE by recommending code suggestions any time the programmer pauses their typing \footnote{Copilot implementation details are kept to a high level in this manuscript.}.
+To better understand how code recommendation systems influence the effort of programming, we focus on \ghcp, a popular and representative example of this class of tools. \copilot \footnote{The version of Copilot that this manuscript refers to is Copilot as of August 2022.} is based on a Large Language Model (LLM) and assists programmers inside an IDE by recommending code suggestions any time the programmer pauses their typing.
 Figure~\ref{fig:figure1} shows an example of \copilot recommending a code snippet as an inline, monochrome popup, which the programmer can accept using a keyboard shortcut (e.g., <tab>).

 To serve suggestions, \copilot uses a portion of the code written so far as a {\em prompt}, $P$, which it passes to the underlying LLM.
 The model then generates a suggestion, $S$, which it deems to be a likely completion.
 In this regime, programmers can \emph{engineer} the prompt to generate better suggestions by carefully authoring natural language comments in the code such as ``\texttt{\# split the data into train and test sets}.''
 In response to a \copilot suggestion, the programmer can then take one of several actions $A$, where $A \in \{\textrm{browse, accept, reject}\}$.
-The latter of these actions, \emph{reject}, is triggered implicitly by continuing to type. \copilot logs aspects of the interactions via {\em telemetry}.
+The latter of these actions, \emph{reject}, is triggered implicitly by continuing to type \revision{something that differs from the suggestion or by pressing the escape key.
+The browse action enables the programmer to change the suggestion shown with a keyboard shortcut from a set of at most three suggestions}. \copilot logs aspects of the interactions via {\em telemetry}.
 We leverage this telemetry in the studies described in this paper.
 Specifically, whenever a suggestion is shown, accepted, rejected, or browsed, we record a tuple to the telemetry database, $(t_i, A_i, P_i, S_i)$, where $t_i$ represents the within-session timestamp of the $i^\text{th}$ event ($t_0 = 0$), $A_i$ details the action taken (augmented to include `shown'), and $P_i$ and $S_i$ capture features of the prompt and suggestion, respectively.
-Figure~\ref{fig:telemetry} displays telemetry of a coding session and Figure~\ref{fig:figure1}a shows \copilot implemented as a VSCode plugin. \revision{We have the ability to capture telemetry for any programmer interacting with {\copilot}, this is used to collect data for a user study in section {\ref{sec:user_study}}.}
+Figure~\ref{fig:telemetry} displays telemetry of a coding session, and Figure~\ref{fig:figure1}a shows \copilot implemented as a VSCode plugin.
+We have the ability to capture telemetry for any programmer interacting with {\copilot}; this is used to collect data for a user study in section {\ref{sec:user_study}}.